 This is something I’ve been thinking about a lot since the recent Net Neutrality repeal.

 Is it possible to “store” wifi and use it later?
 For example, let’s say I’m in the airport waiting for a flight.
 What if I could download an app that would “store” some of the wifi at the airport so that I can then use it on the no-wifi flight?

-Due to the nature of the Internet as a network, the conventional answer to this question is “no, it’s not possible.”
+Due to the nature of the Internet as a network, the conventional answer is that, no, it’s not possible.
 The Internet is nothing but a network of interconnected computers, and you can’t store a network on your device.

 However, though no app or device is invented yet to perform this task, with the current accelerated state of Internet technology I think this is worth thinking about.